 - Teratologic dislocation– Antenatal dislocation of the hip

 Early diagnosis is the most crucial aspect of the treatment of children with DDH.
-The use of ultrasonography and other diagnostic imaging modalities and the implementation of improved educational programs will most likely decrease the number of children with DDH who are diagnosed late.
-Newer, less invasive surgical techniques (eg, endoscopic techniques and image-guided surgery) are being developed in an effort to decrease the morbidity of surgery and to ease recovery.
+The use of ultrasonography and other diagnostic imaging modalities and the implementation of improved educational programs will likely decrease the number of children with DDH who are diagnosed late.
+Newer, less invasive surgical techniques (eg, endoscopic techniques and image-guided surgery) are being developed to decrease the morbidity of surgery and to ease recovery.

 Congenital hip dysplasia treatment

+Treatment is needed because if the head of the femur is left in an abnormal position, various methods, depending on your child’s age, can cause the hip joint to develop abnormally.
+The earlier treatment is started after birth, the greater the likely success of treatment and the lower rate of long-term complications.
 The goal of treatment is to relocate the head of the femur into the acetabulum.
 This then allows the structures of the rapidly developing hip joint (femur, acetabulum, supporting ligaments, etc) to become established normally.
-The treatment goal can be achieved through a variety of methods, depending on the age of your child.
+Depending on your child’s age, the treatment goal can be achieved through various methods.
 The success rate of simple non-surgical treatments reduces significantly after 7 weeks of age.

 Commonly used treatments are as follows